gbucci1972/BreathCheckAI/README.md

 With further validation, it could integrate into NHS digital pathways, community outreach, and remote monitoring programmes—turning any smartphone into a scalable, equitable screening tool for respiratory health.

-We're not trying to replace cliniciansn - we're helping them see patients earlier, when intervention is cheaper and more effective.
+We're not trying to replace clinicians - we're helping them see patients earlier, when intervention is cheaper and more effective.

 FAQ